TrevorBlythe/MentisJS/README.md

 I think i might be done with this passion project.
 Open up "index.html" for lots of cool examples. trevorblythe82@gmail.com <--- Ask me questions?

-And as for PyTorch, with its terrible APIs and workflow, I choose to stick with MentisJS.
-Its clean and intuitive API makes deep learning development simple.
-No more struggling with convoluted code and confusing documentation or confusing tensor shapes or needing a specific 1000 dollar gpu when I can just use my non monopolistic 100 dollar gpu and get better results with WebGPU or webgl.
-You guys were great machine learning researchers, but you are terrible at making a good deep learning framework.
-I'm sorry, but I'm moving on.